fph/nearest-omega-stable/README.md

        4.8200e-01 - 1.2719e-04i
        4.8187e-01 + 0.0000e+00i

 does not have computed real eigenvalues.
-However, this is due to round-off errors.
-The fourth and fifth output value contain a Schur decomposition of B, which reveals the eigenvalues with better accuracy.
+However, this is only due to round-off errors: the matrix B is at a distance comparable with machine precision from one with real eigenvalues.
+The fourth and fifth output value provide a Schur decomposition of the solution:

     >> [B, ~, ~, Q, T] = nearest_real_eigenvalues(A)
     B =